Precise Tracking of Cosmic Muons using Time over Threshold property of NINO ASICs: TOT Measurement Results

-The tracking ability of this DAQ method has been evaluated for three different working voltages (10.2 kV, 10.6 kV, 11.6 kV).
+The TOT output of NINO has been found to increase with input pulse width linearly as shown in figure~\ref{widthTOT}.
+For a given signal with multiple strip hits, the maximum amount of charge is induced on the strip which covers the detector region where the particle has actually passed through.
+Therefore, the output of that strip would give the largest pulse width and hence the largest TOT among all the strips.
+This can provide the position information of the event.
+The TOT measurement has been carried out at three different working voltages (10.2 kV, 10.6 kV, 11.6 kV) to evaluate the tracking ability of this DAQ technique.
 The distribution of TOT received by the central strip for these voltages has been shown in figure~\ref{DiffVolt}.
-It may be noted that the larger tail of the distribution at 11.6 kV suggests the transition to streamer mode.
-Moreover, the streamer signals have shown larger spread than the avalanche signals.
-The strip multiplicity around the central strip for selected voltages has been shown in figure~\ref{StripM}.
-At lower working voltage, mostly a few number of strips are hit, which increases with increase in working voltage.
-Finally, the fraction of TOT spread (ratio of TOT obtained from a given strip and total TOT obtained from all the strips) on the central strip and three neighbouring strips has been shown in figure~\ref{TOTFrac}.
+It may be noted that the larger tail of the distribution at 11.6 kV suggests transition to streamer mode.
+Moreover, the streamer signals have shown larger spread than the avalanche signals, as shown in figure~\ref{StripM}.
+It has been demonstrated that the multiplicity increases as the working voltage is raised.
+Finally, the fraction of TOT spread (ratio of TOT obtained from a given strip to total TOT obtained from all the strips) on the central strip and six neighbouring strips has been shown in figure~\ref{TOTFrac}.
 The standard deviations of the distributions has been found to increase with the rise in working voltage.
+At an avalanche working voltage (10.2 kV), the standard deviation of the spread of the TOT obtained is 4.5 mm with 1.2 cm strip pitch.
+This can be considered as a functional estimate of spatial resolution.